jgkeene/notes/book-notes/2-tools/New-VersionControlWithGit.rst

   git show-branch --more=99999        List the relative names for all commit objects

-  git log -Ssearch_string debian.rst  Search diffs of a file for specific string git log master^^^..master           Show commit details for range of commits git log --stat master^^^..master    Show only file changes for range of commits
+  git log -Ssearch_string debian.rst  Search diffs of a file for specific string git log FILE                        Show logs for a file git log --follow FILE               Show logs for a file, following any renaming

+  git log master^^^..master           Show commit details for range of commits git log --stat master^^^..master    Show only file changes for range of commits